mvdh7/pytzer/README.md

     pip install pytzer

-You will also need to create a .pythonrc file and set this to the `PYTHONSTARTUP` variable as described above.
+You will also need to set the environment variable `JAX_ENABLE_X64=True`, unless you have built the environment using the environment.yml file from the section above.

 ## Documentation